 Another downside to Chase Merchant Services that you’ve probably gathered throughout this review?

-Now that you’ve learned all the ins and outs of Chase Merchant Services that are good, bad, and somewhere in the middle, what are your next steps?
+Now that you’ve learned all the ins and outs of Chase Merchant Services what are your next steps?

 Well, it depends on how you feel about everything you’ve learned.
 If you’re not completely convinced by Chase Merchant Services, then it’s important for you to shop some other options to see if there’s a better fit out there for your business.

 You’ll probably recognize Square’s characteristically sleek and white payment processing gear—from its most basic magstripe reader to its souped-up stand, you’ve likely encountered a wide variety of Square products as a consumer.

 But what can Square offer you as a small business owner?

 Well, the list of features that Square point of sale systems offer up is a long one—you’ll be able to manage employees, manage inventory, create a streamlined checkout process, and even provide gift cards for your customers.